NewcastleRSE/dolfin-flutter/README.md

 <img align="left" width="100" height="100" src="./assets/icons/Icon-192.png" alt="app-logo">

 # dolfin-flutter
 The Flutter-based app for the [DOLFIN Project](https://www.npeu.ox.ac.uk/dolfin).
-Note, there is a dev version of the code in a seperate repo that bipasses the verification with NPEU's databases so that we can create users and have access to the app through a dev version.
-Currently this is only available for Android.
-It's a hastle, but development is probably best done in the dev app first to test before transferring updates to this one.
+Note, there is a dev version of the code in a seperate repo that bypasses the verification with NPEU's databases so that we can create users and have access to the app through a dev version.
+Development is best done in the dev app first to test before transferring updates to this one.

 ## About